abachman/my-new-tab/README.md

 This creates the `build/` directory and copies manifest.json into it.
 If you want to load the unpacked extension, point Chrome at `build/`.

+Use `make package` to build a .zip file suitable for uploading to the Chrome Web Store.
+You'll need to generate your own art, though, if you want to go through the whole Chrome extension publishing thing.

 ## TODO